 Knowing When Advance Syndication Is Necessary

 Merchant cash advance syndication is an intelligent move in order to mitigate the risk of borrower default.
 Syndication is particularly attractive for high-risk deals, or an “undesirable” yet potentially profitable investment opportunity.
 The size of syndicated advances can vary from small amounts to multi-million dollar advances.
-Just as an advance from a sole lender, syndicated advances can be used for the purchase of new equipment, a marketing campaign, payroll, bills, taxes, expansion, aquiring new property, or even managing business emergencies and unforeseen circumstances.
+Just as an advance from a sole lender, syndicated advances can be used for the purchase of new equipment, expansion, acquiring new property, or even managing business emergencies and unforeseen circumstances.